lukaszpodoba/Revenue_Recognition_System_Project/README.md

 ### Validation – Validators
 FluentValidation is used to ensure incoming data meets specified criteria:
-- **AuthValidator**:
-  Validates login and registration data.
+- **AuthValidator** Validates login and registration data.
-- **CreateAgreementValidator**:
-  Checks that payment dates are within a valid range (e.g., 3 to 30 days) and that the support period is appropriate.
+- **CreateAgreementValidator** Checks that payment dates are within a valid range (e.g., 3 to 30 days) and that the support period is appropriate.
-- **CreateIndividualClientValidator & CreateBusinessClientValidator**:
-  Validate client data such as PESEL length, email format, phone number length, and KRS for businesses.
+- **CreateIndividualClientValidator & CreateBusinessClientValidator** Validate client data such as PESEL length, email format, phone number length, and KRS for businesses.
-- **CreatePaymentValidator**:
-  Ensures that the payment amount is greater than zero.
+- **CreatePaymentValidator** Ensures that the payment amount is greater than zero.

 ## Testing – Project.Tests
 - **Unit Testing with xUnit**:
   Uses an in-memory database to simulate database operations without the need for a real SQL Server.
 - **Key Tests**:
-  - **AgreementServiceTest**:
-    Validates agreement creation and handles error scenarios (e.g., missing client/software or mismatched software type).
+  - **AgreementServiceTest** Validates agreement creation and handles error scenarios (e.g., missing client/software or mismatched software type).
-  - **ClientServiceTests**:
-    Tests the creation, update, and deletion of clients.
+  - **ClientServiceTests** Tests the creation, update, and deletion of clients.
-  - **PaymentServiceTests**:
-    Verifies payment registration, checks for exceeded payment amounts, ensures proper exception handling, and calculates revenue.
+  - **PaymentServiceTests** Verifies payment registration, checks for exceeded payment amounts, ensures proper exception handling, and calculates revenue.
-- **Dummy HttpClient**:
-  `HttpClientDummy.cs` is used in PaymentService tests to simulate external API responses (e.g., for fetching currency exchange rates).
+- **Dummy HttpClient** `HttpClientDummy.cs` is used in PaymentService tests to simulate external API responses (e.g., for fetching currency exchange rates).

 ## Configuration & Deployment